PainsPerdus/gboi-rocket/doc/display_background_tile.lib.doc.md

 hl += 32*Y + X //Because background map is a 32*32 array
 ~~~

-Note: We need to use 16 bits additions and registers to add to hl
+NOTE: We need to use 16 bits additions and registers for X and Y to add to hl

 ## Set the 4 tiles